raas-dev/configent/README.md

 ## 🔨 Development

-See `dotfiles/.aliases` for `vm4...` for self-testing on various Linux distros.
+See `dotfiles/.aliases` for `vm4...` for self-testing on various Linux distros on [lima](https://github.com/lima-vm/lima).
+See alias `v` for shelling into, stopping and deleting the VM.

-Uses [lima](https://github.com/lima-vm/lima) VMs underneath, on top of QEMU.
+VMs are provisioned by [cloud-init](https://cloudinit.readthedocs.io/en/latest/) on boot by fetching and running `install.sh` from the remote repo's main branch.

+Once booted, the host's home directory is mounted to the VM.
+Use it to test changes in scripts without first commiting and pushing them to the remote repo.

 ### Contributing